PGS62/VBA-CSV/README.md

 --------------------------------
 <a name="myfootnote2">Footnote 2</a>: Surface Book 2, Intel(R) Core(TM) i7-8650U CPU @ 1.90GHz 2.11 GHz, 16GB RAM

+# Compatibility
+VBA-CSV works only on Windows, not Mac (since Scripting Runtime is not available), and not iOS or Android (since VBA is not available).
+It has been tested on Excel 365, both 64-bit and 32-bit.
+It _should_ work on earlier versions of Office but has not yet been tested on them.

 # About
 Author: Philip Swannell
 Licence: MIT